-${\tt getStackTraceLength}$
+${\tt getStackTraceDepth}$

 '''

 public int

-getStackTraceLength()
+getStackTraceDepth()

 '''

-Gets the length of the stack trace buffer dedicated to Schedulable objects created with these parameters' preallocated exceptions, measured in number of Stack-TraceElement instances.
-The amount of space this requires is implementation-specific.
+Obtain the number of frames available for storing the stack trace of the last thrown throwable in the context of instances of Schedulable created with these parameters.
 The value 0 indicates that no stack trace will be stored.